 We may invest with third-parties through partnerships, joint ventures or other entities, by acquiring non-controlling interests in or sharing responsibility for managing the affairs of a property, partnership, joint venture or other entity.
 These types of investments may not be liquid and we may have little or no rights, or ability, to exercise the direction or control of the respective enterprises.
 In connection with these investments, we may have obligations under certain guarantees related to such investments.
 The ultimate value of any joint ventures or minority investments will be dependent upon the efforts of others over an extended period of time.
 The nature of our interests and the absence of a readily available market for those interests restrict our ability to dispose of them.
-Our lack of control over the management of any business in which we are a joint owner or minority investor and the lack of a readily available market to sell our interest in these businesses may cause us to recognize a loss on our investment in these businesses or to incur costs or liabilities that we do not control, but for which we may be required to contribute capital or satisfy financial commitments.
-These arrangements are subject to uncertainties and risks, including those related to conflicting joint venture partner interests and to our joint venture partners failing to meet their financial or other obligations.
+Our lack of control over the management of any business in which we are a joint owner or minority investor and the lack of a readily available market to sell our interest in these businesses or to incur costs or liabilities that we do not control, but for which we may be required to contribute capital or satisfy financial commitments.
+These arrangements are subject to uncertainties and risks, including those related to conflicting joint venture partners failing to meet their financial or other obligations.